CU-ESIIL/analytics-library/docs/remote_sensing/sentinel2_cloud_correction/sentinel_2_cloud_correction.md

 We can see that all of the areas that used to be clouds are now NaN, or white in the image.
 As stated previously, to get a full image with no NaNs may require months worth of data.
 It is achievable with this code, but too much for this tutuorial.
-Over several months there will be days where the areas now in white are not covered by clouds, and thus the median of those days pixels will begin to fill in the white spots until you have a full image.
+Over several months there will be days where the areas now in white are not covered by clouds, and thus the median of those days' pixels will begin to fill in the white spots until you have a full image.